Looking Back at CodeLaunch 6 Winner: KidStrong

 The Sharps decided to apply and even landed a meeting with Taylor.
-What was supposed to be a five-to-ten-minute meeting turned into 45 minutes in which everyone realized that the Sharp family was “all in” for CodeLaunch.
+What was supposed to be a five-to-ten-minute pitch meeting turned into 45 minutes in which everyone realized that the Sharp family was “all in” for CodeLaunch.

-An “Awesome Experience” at CodeLaunch VI
+An “Awesome Experience” at CodeLaunch 6

-So it was on Wednesday, August 1, at the Dr Pepper Arena in Frisco that CodeLaunch took place.
+So, it was on Wednesday, August 1, at the Dr Pepper Arena in Frisco that CodeLaunch took place.
 Megin and Matt practiced their big pitch a lot, and when they took the stage, they were able to get the crowd on their side with their authenticity.
 “We don’t try to be anything we’re not,” said Megin.
 “We were just being ourselves.”

-They had been just happy to be there, and the Sharps say that it was surreal to have won — it didn’t sink in for a while.
+They had just been happy to be there and the Sharps say that it was surreal to have won — it didn’t sink in for a while.